shiva-cirus/google-cloud/docs/Firestore-batchsource.md

 Note, This applies only if Mode is set to `Advanced`.

-**Include Document Id**: This decides whether to include document id in the output or not.
+**Include Document Id**: Option to include Document ID in the output.
 This can have one two values:

 `true` - document id will be included.